Lent

 Stations of the Cross

-Stations of the Cross: 6pm (in the church)
+Stations of the Cross: 6pm (chapel, English)

 A recording of stations and the written prayers are also available for download on our app.